 Naturally, because the babies require so much food, leftovers and waste are going to present a challenge.
 Without a filter, the ammonia concentration will spike, killing all the babies before they can reach adulthood.

 As for a filter for a molly fry nursery, I would go with the UPETTOOLS Aquarium Biochemical Sponge Filter (link to Amazon).

 Molly fry can easily get sucked up by a hang-on-the-back or canister filter.
 But that cannot happen with a sponge filter, as they have nothing to get sucked into.

 Also, this filter features a lot of surface area for bacteria to grow on.
-Picking the right filter is one of the main steps of keeping molly fry alive, as I previously discussed.
+Picking the right filter is one of the main steps of keeping molly fry alive.